fourieraudio/docs/versioned_docs/version-1.4.0/transform.engine/engine-upgrade.md

 8. **Begin the update**
-   Within the **transform**.engine software version number box, a button will have appeared, this will begin the update:
+   Within the **transform**.engine software version number box, an Upgrade button will have appeared.
+Click it to begin the update:
       <div style={{ textAlign: "center" }}>
       <img src="/img/update/BeginUpdate.png" style={{ width: "50%"}} />
       </div>